mixxxdj/manual/source/chapters/library.rst

   playlist or crate in the sidebar.
 * **BPM Options sub-menu**:

+    .. versionadded:: 2.1
+       Add BPM conversions 133,33% and 150%

-    * **Change BPM**: Allows to change the :term:`BPM` to 50%, 66%, 75% or 200%
+    * **Change BPM**: Allows to change the :term:`BPM` to 50%, 66%, 75%,
-      of the BPM set by Mixxx when :ref:`analyzing <configuration-analyze>` the tracks.
-If many of the detected BPM values are incorrect, you might want to adjust the :guilabel:`BPM Range` in the :ref:`Analyzer Settings <configuration-bpm-detection>` and re-run the
+      133,33%, 150%, or 200% of the BPM set by Mixxx when :ref:`analyzing <configuration-analyze>` the tracks.
+If many of the detected BPM values are incorrect, you might want to adjust the :guilabel:`BPM Range` in the
+      :ref:`Analyzer Settings <configuration-bpm-detection>` and re-run the
       analysis.